-From the above discussions, it can be seen that there is no ideal treatment for non-local OR-join semantics in YAWL.
+From the above discussions, it can be seen that there is no ideal treatment for nonlocal OR-join semantics in YAWL.
 Any formal semantics will impose some restrictions or deviate from the informal semantics to some extent.
-In our opinion, the XOR-join treatment of other OR-joins matches more closely the informal semantics of OR-join and this is what we will use for our formal semantics.
+In our opinion, the XOR-join treatment of other OR-joins matches more closely the informal semantics of the ORjoin.
+Consider the YAWL example in Figure 5 with a marking M = c3 + c4.
+If we treat E as an XOR-join during the analysis for task F, the outcome would be that F is not enabled at M because it is possible to reach a marking M' = c3 + c7 by executing E first.
+On the other hand, AND-join treatment of E will result in F being enabled at M and could result in F being executed twice.
+Hence, we chose to use the optimistic approach (XOR-join treatment) for our formal semantics.